Prescott, Arizona: “Everybody’s Hometown”

 Thumb Butte Trail

 Thumb Butte, a gorgeous hiking choice within the Prescott National Forest, is the trail to check out if you are limited on time.
 This trail is conveniently located just minutes from town, offers a diverse range of scenery (from wooded ponderosa pines to interesting desert plants to beautiful mountain overlooks), and the chance to explore nature in a quiet, uninterrupted setting.
-The trek is about a mile uphill, followed by a mile downhill with the uphill trek being quite a workout, although well worth it for the panoramic views of the city and surrounding scenery.
+The trek is about a mile uphill, followed by a mile downhill with the uphill trek being quite a workout, although well worth it for the panoramic views of the city and mountains.

 The Constellation Trails system, located near the Phillipe Museum, is a great place to enjoy a leisurely hike away from all the congestion.
-Great views of the rock formations here, along with an abundance of interesting plant life to enjoy along the way make it one of the more scenic choices near town.
+Great views of the rock formations here, along with an abundance of interesting plant life to enjoy along the way, make it one of the more scenic choices near town.
 A series of connecting loops combine for a little over 2 miles of hiking – the perfect distance for relaxing weekend exercise.

-Take a stroll around the Heritage Park Zoo
+Heritage Park Zoo

 Heritage Park Zoo is a wonderful small non-profit wildlife sanctuary, which is very nicely landscaped, affordable (just ten bucks), and home to a surprisingly nice variety of animals despite its’ small size including black bears, tigers, mountain lions, and leopards.
 You can easily walk around the entire zoo in about a half hour-45 minutes, making it a great place for a refreshing light morning walk.
 Heritage hosts a variety of community events throughout the year including a fantastic holiday light display known as Wild Lights.